chooseaconduct/chooseaconduct.github.io/README.md

-try to enforce your utopia by self-appointed, self-righteous virtue committees with threats and execution of social exclusion (and personal destruction), than history tell us how that ends - read up on tyranny (and why free speech is not something to give up lightly.)
+try to enforce your utopia by self-appointed, self-righteous virtue committees with threats and execution of social exclusion (and personal destruction), than history tells us how that ends - read up on tyranny (and why free speech is not something to give up lightly.)

 Remember - Love (not fear) conquers all.